 Recent Client Work:

-once had a client who had an e-commerce website – an online shop – but had a fuzzy understanding of his most important customers.
+I had a client who had an e-commerce website – an online shop – but had a fuzzy understanding of his most important customers.
 The focus of his communication efforts were spread too thinly and weren’t connecting as they should.
 When a shop owner isn’t physically meeting and talking to his customers every day like this, knowing ones customers takes some proactive digging.

 What is the profile?
 The average spend?
 The repeat custom?
 Where are they coming from?
 Is there a high churn rate?
 Through internal sales analysis, Google analytics and some quick online market research we worked together to bridge key information gaps and so could verify his most important market segment.
 From this other solutions are made clear.
 The best range of products to offer, a position of differentiation and a pricing strategy.
 Once we knew who his customers were, we worked on where and how to talk to them.
 We also used supplier feedback to highlight market opportunities previously unclear in order to complete a targeted, results-focused marketing strategy for the client.
 The client was left clear on decisions and investments that were needed.
 We are now beginning phase 2 which includes a new website, a fresh approach to Facebook for business, a refreshed branding as well as the exploration of some international opportunities.
+I am currently working with a tech start-up who want to secure funding for further development of an app.
+Developing the value proposition and validating this proposition through research, testing and iterating is our focus.

 I had a client with a successful business looking to expand.
 She wanted to recruit new customers but she kept spending money on communicating to her existing customers because it was all she knew.
 There was a reasonable level of marketing and promotion within the business, but it simply wasn’t getting her business in front of the new customers her business sought.
 Not to put too fine a point on it, if you are looking to talk to new markets you have to speak to them where they are.
 While it could be true that what you are currently doing might work in generating some publicity for your business with new customers …you need to ask yourself could something more targeted work better?